Batman Beyond (comic book): First Flight

 As they prepare Terry's body for the transfer, Blight sends his men to attack Wayne Industries facilities with a doomsday device known as "Devourers".
 When Bruce and Matt invite Barbara and Melanie to the Batcave to determine Batwoman's identity, Blight's men arrive to unleash a Devourer on Wayne Manor.
 While Batwoman fights off Blight's men, Dick Grayson arrives at the manor and disarms the Devourer.
 Batwoman quickly flees the scene when Dick offers to help her.
 Dick tells Bruce he came to Gotham after Elainna went missing, leading the group to deduce that she is the new Batwoman.
 At Powers Industries, Constance knocks out Terry and places him inside a capsule to transfer Blight's mind into his body.
-She restores Terry's memory in order to fully sweep his mind clean just before Batwoman arrives and cuts off the power.
+She restores Terry's memory to sweep his mind clean just before Batwoman arrives and cuts off the power.
 Elainna manages to rescue Terry and the two escape the facility just as Powers' suit ruptures further.
 With his only chance at survival gone, Blight kills Constance and vows to use his dying moments to get revenge on Bruce.
 Now knowing Bruce's secrets after going through his records, he attacks the group in the Batcave just before Batwoman and Terry return.
 Terry puts on his original Batsuit to become Batman once more and teams up with Batwoman to battle Blight.
 After Dick manages to briefly incapacitate the villain, Terry pins Powers with the Batmobile and directs it to dig a large hole into the ocean floor before self-destructing it to keep the last of Blight and his radiation contained.